duckduckgo/tracker-radar/docs/FAQ.md

 ### Are you weighting the use of various APIs in determining possible fingerprinting?

 Yes, we are weighting the APIs.
-The weights are defined in [api_fingerprint_weights.json](/build-data/static/api_fingerprint_weights.json) and range from 1-6000.
+The weights are defined in [api_fingerprint_weights.json](/build-data/generated/api_fingerprint_weights.json).
 Weights are currently based on the ratio of how often a given API is called by "suspicious scripts" vs "non-suspicious scripts" (e.g. "WebGLRenderingContext.getSupportedExtensions" has a very high weight, while "window.localStorage" has a very low one).

 ### Are you looking at whether something is just present in a script, or whether it actually gets called?